appsilon-interview/docs/docs/deploy-environment-example.md

 ```
 [![asciicast](https://asciinema.org/a/400796.svg)](https://asciinema.org/a/400796)

+Wait for ECS task to be provisioned and head down to `https://<your subdomain>.<domain>` to verify
+the application had been deployed and is reachable.

+## Cleaning Up
-Run `terraform destroy` to destroy your resources:
+Run `terraform destroy` to destroy your existing resources:

 ``` {.sh}
 $ terraform destroy -auto-aprove